Call for Nominations for Officer and Committee Positions:

 - UNDERGRADUATE REPRESENTATIVE-AT-LARGE: Actively represents all interests of undergraduate NASA members; solicits new members; mostly deals with attending to students’ e-mail questions and creating student networks throughout the year; effectively disseminates scholarship and professional opportunities to students.
 Traditionally chairs a NASA Committee.
-Holds one vote in NASA matters.
+(Two positions open)

-- NASA LIST-SERV MANAGER: Follows announcements/opportunities from a range of AAA list-serves on a daily basis, forwards those announcements/opportunities relevant to anthropology students to the NASA listserve members in a timely manner, updates NASA website calendar with upcoming deadlines for opportunities posted on the list, manages new list-serve members subscriptions and requests to unsubscribe.
+- NASA LISTSERV MANAGER: Follows announcements/opportunities from a range of AAA list-serves on a daily basis, forwards those announcements/opportunities relevant to anthropology students to the NASA listserve members in a timely manner, updates NASA website calendar with upcoming deadlines for opportunities posted on the list, manages new listserv members subscriptions and requests to unsubscribe.

 DEADLINE FOR NOMINATIONS:

 Applications must be received by email no later than Monday, February 15, 2016.

 HOW TO APPLY: Nominations materials must include a Biographical Sketch and Platform Statement, and must be formatted in accordance with the following guidelines.
 Please submit your application by e-mail to the NASA Nominations Committee Chair, Julie Goodman, at Jul.M.Goodman@gmail.com by February 15th using “NASA Nomination” as the subject line.
 Please include the following four (4) items in the body of your e-mail application:

 - Position you seek to be nominated for.